About

 Our Mission

-We endeavor to build an inclusive and diverse community of experts in food service management and food safety.
-We plan to accomplish this through:
+We are building an inclusive and diverse community of experts in foodservice management and food safety through:

-- Education: Offering continuous learning opportunities for our clients and their teams.
+• Education – Continuous learning for clients and their teams

-- Advocacy: Promoting best practices and industry standards in food service.
+• Advocacy – Championing best practices and industry standards

 Embrace Global Inspiration While Strengthening Local Connection!